 As more and more couples are getting married later in life, the need to gift registries including homewares may not be quite as relevant as decades past.
 A lot of couples are also wishing to forgo certain elements of a traditional wedding and are choosing to spend that money elsewhere, for example on donating to a charity that is close to their heart.

 Of course there is absolutely nothing wrong with wanting gifts towards your life together as a couple.
-However, in light of recent drought and fires across Australia (as well as globally) and the wedding season being in full swing in the Southern Hemisphere, more and more couples are wishing to make their wedding day just that little bit more philanthropic.
+However, in light of recent drought and fires across Australia (as well as globally) and of course the global pandemic, more and more couples are wishing to make their wedding day just that little bit more philanthropic.

-1. Although not a charity, it is imperative to support small businesses affected by the fires/drought/natural disasters.
-Many popular wedding locations have been seriously impacted by the fires.
-If you are considering a wedding location later in the year or in 2021 and are considering choosing a location in a fire affected area, don't discount these places where possible.
-The local community will very much be in need of continued support once the immediate danger was passed and rebuilding has begun.
-Another great initiative is Spend With Them, where you can order items online from business who have been affected by the bushfires - a great idea for bridal party gifts or any items you may need for your wedding day.
+1. Although not a charity, it is imperative to support small businesses affected by the fires/drought/natural disasters and of course the pandemic.
+Many popular wedding locations have been seriously impacted by the extended lockdowns.
+If you are considering a wedding location later in the year or in 2022, don't discount locations that have been most heavily impacted.
+Another great initiative is Spend With Them, where you can order items online from business who have been affected by the bushfires (as well as the pandemic) - a great idea for bridal party gifts or any items you may need for your wedding day.

 2. Buy Wine.
 Yes, you read right.
 Goodwill Wine will donate 50% of their profits to a charity of choice.
 They have a fantastic range of charities to choose from.

 3. Select a venue that gives back.
-There are a number of venues around the country that are affiliated with a charity or cause such as The Freedom Hub in Sydney.
+There are a number of venues around the country that are affiliated with a charity or cause such as The Freedom Hub in Sydney, Australia.

 4. Donate leftover food.
-OzHarvest will come collect it from the venue - so it's a great option to look into.
+OzHarvest will come collect it from your venue - it's a great option to look into!

 5. In lieu of favours donate to a charity of choice.
 You may wish to let your guests know that you have done this - and place a card on their table setting for example.
 Starlight Foundation will even make cards for you!
 Alternatively you may choose to buy favours that give a percentage of their profit to charity.